kissmetrics/km-support/_posts/2012-10-19-ruby-on-rails.md

 ### Step 1 - Install the library

 Simply place the `km.rb` file you downloaded in to your `lib/` directory.
-Copying the script in your `lib/` directory allows Rails to source the KISSmetrics code.
+Copying the script in your `lib/` directory allows Rails to source the Kissmetrics code.
 There is no need to `require` anything.

 ### Step 2 - Create the before_filter

-Initialize KISSmetrics before making any requests by calling `KM.init`.
+Initialize Kissmetrics before making any requests by calling `KM.init`.
 You can include this in a Rails initializer, or create a `before_filter`:

 {% highlight ruby %}
 before_filter :km_init